> Gluten Free Happiness?

 I’m not a fan of all 40s movies.
 Also, just because something won an Academy Award and/or is said to be a “classic” doesn’t mean I, or you, will like it.
 Some films don’t hold up thanks to big changes in culture and values.
 And frankly, some of them are atrociously awful.
 If a film is so bad that it’s funny, great, but if not, no thanks. :)

 The film is Holiday Affair (1949) starring Robert Mitchum, Janet Leigh, Wendell Corey and Gordon Gebert.

 God is that a stupid poster.
-Don’t judge this film based on the poster.
-Also, in NO part of this film does Janet Leigh’s character dress like that.
+Don’t judge this film based on the poster. :) Also, in NO part of this film does Janet Leigh’s character dress like that.
 But she is truly lovely in this film.
 Very young too.
-This film was made more than 10 years before her most famous role in Psycho.
+The film was made more than ten years before her most famous role in Psycho.
 If you watch it, note how small her waist is.
-Sure, women wore girdles back then, but even so, it’s damned small.
-Beautiful.
+Sure, women wore girdles back then, but even so, it’s tiny.

 Gordon Gebert, who plays Janet Leigh’s character’s young son, acts and sounds like a real child.
 This isn’t the standard stilted overly sweet or smart alecky characterization you often see in Hollywood films of any era.

 3. Art Nouveau

-I recently bought this ceramic trivet from The Art Nouveau Shop:
+I have this ceramic trivet from The Art Nouveau Shop:

-Created from a photograph of an original Victorian Art Nouveau ceramic tile
+It was created from a photograph of an original Victorian Art Nouveau ceramic tile.

-Looking at my trivet, and using it with my various gluten-free hot meals and drinks, makes me feel a little better.
-Having things that I find beautiful in my home definitely helps with my mood.
+Looking at my trivet, and using it with my various gluten-free hot meals and drinks, makes me smile.

 How about you?
 What makes you happy?